-In the secondary market we added selectively to subordinated bank and insurance debt - where yields still remain elevated following the rescue of Credit Suisse.
-However, underlying credit fundamentals mean that some of these bonds offer excellent value in our view, with legacy bonds from Assicurazioni Generali and Legal & General the most recent examples, while we also added subordinated bonds from Close Brothers at a very attractive cash price, and the Co-Operative bank, where we added bonds with a 12.5% yield to call.
+In the secondary market, within financials we added selectively to subordinated bank and insurance debt - where yields still remain elevated following the rescue of Credit Suisse.
+However, underlying credit fundamentals mean that some of these bonds offer excellent value in our view, with legacy bonds from Legal & General the most recent example, while we also added subordinated bonds from Close Brothers at a very attractive cash price, and the Co-Operative Bank, where we added bonds with a 12.5% yield to call.